Genivia/RE-flex/doc/index.md

 for hints on how to avoid this run time overhead).
 RE/flex matchers only support POSIX mode matching, see \ref reflex-posix-perl.

+The RE/flex `reflex::FuzzyMatcher` class derived from `reflex::Matcher`
+supports the same features as the `reflex::Matcher` class but performs approximate regex pattern matching.
+The constructor accepts an optional second parameter that specifies the "edit distance" for approximate matching.
+Pattern search is not as efficient as the `reflex::Matcher` class that uses SIMD acceleration to speed up search for the `find()` method.

 The `reflex::PCRE2Matcher` and `reflex::PCRE2UTFMatcher` classes are for efficient Perl mode matching with PCRE2 using JIT (just-in-time compilation), where the latter uses native PCRE2 Unicode matching with `PCRE2_UTF+PCRE2_UCP`.